 Non-systematic risks

-If you bought a 30-year bond from any of these companies when they were at their peak, you would’ve lost a considerable amount of money.
-Nothing is certain in finance, and even titans of industry can become insolvent.
-Default risk is a considerable risk to take on, especially with long-term bonds.
-Who knows what will happen by the time the bond matures!
+If you bought a 30-year bond from any of these companies when they were at their peak, you could’ve lost a considerable amount of money.
+In finance, nothing is guaranteed - even large, well-known companies can become insolvent.
+That’s why default risk is a major tradeoff, especially with long-term corporate bonds: a lot can change before maturity.

 Sign up for free to take 2 quiz questions on this topic